cloudnativegeo/cloudnativegeo.org/content/_index.md

 The Cloud-Native Geospatial Foundation is a forthcoming initiative from [Radiant Earth](https://radiant.earth) created to increase adoption of highly efficient approaches to working with geospatial data in public cloud environments.

+Please fill out our [Cloud-Native Geospatial Community survey](https://forms.gle/JrkVWE1qKYFL7RCC7) to share your feedback as we get started.

-Please enter your email address below to receive updates as we begin operations.
+Please enter your email address below to receive updates.

 <!-- Begin Mailchimp Signup Form -->
 <div id="mc_embed_signup">